1plusX/swan/README.md

   <img width="70%" height="70%" src="./overview.svg">
 </p>

 The difference to Turtledove is that partial profiles (i.e. profiles of one domain) are stored in the browser, not audiences (interest groups).
-The bidding process of Turtledove that is used to select an ad is not affected by this proposal.
+The Turtledove bidding process that is used to select an ad is not affected by this proposal.

 Next, we discuss how the browser controls the access to partial profiles.

-## Scope of the private storage
+## Access to the private storage

-As depicted in the diagram, the audience definition script only has access to the data that originates from the same party (the audience definition was registered on a domain of that party).
+As depicted in the diagram, the audience definition script always has access to the partial profiles that originates from the same party (the audience definition was registered on a domain of that party).
 Which domains belong to the same party are defined by the server side first-party-set declaration which is known to the browser as described in the [proposal](https://github.com/privacycg/first-party-sets#declaring-a-first-party-set).

 As explained so far, it is possible to perform targeting based on client-side first-party profiles.
 This is similar to the scenario where First-part-sets and Turtledove are implemented simultaneously with the exception that the profile is server sided (assuming first-party-sets are used to implement [cross-domain first-party cookies](https://www.chromestatus.com/feature/5640066519007232)).

 To increase data sharing capabilities, we propose to naturally extend the first-party-set proposal to also support third-party declarations.
 The server `c.com` would serve the following resource: